-- Note that for a film, you need only Wow!
-I had never seen this before, and now I record a response. understand what all the fuss is about!
-I found record a response. it fascinating how well this matches up with most "hero quest" stories that I have read.
-In fact, Luke seems like he might fit the paradigm of an epic hero, though whether or not he is a perfect match remains to be seen.
-I like the way that George Lucas sets the tone immediately through the epic, sweeping music along with the words on the screen during the first shot(your response will be longer⊕)
+Note that for a film, you need only record a response.
+Wow!
+I had never seen this before, and now I understand what all the fuss is about!
+I found it fascinating how well this matches up with most "hero quest" stories that I have read.
+In